krishaamer/green-filter-research/research/literature/design.md

 Some notable examples:

 -   Gamification makes uses of nudges.
--   Eriksson, Christensen, and Malefors (2023) discusses best practices for reducing food waste in Sweden.
+-   Eriksson, Christensen and Malefors (2023) discusses best practices for reducing food waste in Sweden.
--   Acuti, Lemarié, and Viglia (2023) makes the point that physical proximity to a drop-off point helps people participate in sustainability.
+-   Acuti, Lemarié and Viglia (2023) makes the point that physical proximity to a drop-off point helps people participate in sustainability.
--   Wee, Choong, and Low (2021) proposes 7 types of nudging technique based on an overview of 37 papers in the field.
+-   Wee, Choong and Low (2021) proposes 7 types of nudging technique based on an overview of 37 papers in the field.

 | Name              | Technique                                                                                 |
 |--------------------------|----------------------------------------------|